dy/sprae/r&d.md

   ?
 Do we need extending root scope?
 Like writing some new props to it?
   + `with` doesn't allow writing new props anyways

-## [ ] Componentization: what would be the most durable/meaningful/inspiring pattern? -> likely no for now
+## [ ] Componentization: what can be done? -> likely no for now.
+When html-include is there we can talk

   1. define-element